ThePOGG.com – your source for reliable information about online gambling.

 The Three Card Rummy games we are aware of offer an optional side bet or the point value of the player’s hand.

-Ace, 2, 3 suited run 100 to 1
+Ace, 2, 3 suited run100 to 1

-0 25 to 1
+025 to 1

-1-6 2 to 1
+1-62 to 1

-7-10 1 to 1
+7-101 to 1

-11-12 4 to 1
+11-124 to 1

 House Edge*

 The House Edge of Three Card Rummy across the full round of wagering (Ante and Play bet) and assuming that the player plays using the optimal strategy discussed below is 1.93%.
 If the player does not play optimally this figure will rise.
+The House Edge of the Bonus bet is 3.46%.

 Winning Strategies

-Hole Carding, Steering or Sorting
+Offline (Hole Carding, Steering or Sorting)

 Unlike Blackjack the techniques used to gain an advantage over the game of Three Card Rummy in the offline environment are not nearly so widely discussed.
 Gaining information on dealer’s hole cards – be that via edge sorting, steering or hold carding – may produce a player advantage as long as the information is used to alter the player’s strategy.
 With perfect knowledge of all three Hole Cards, the player would be able to gain a significant edge over the house as they would be able to make perfect Play/Fold decisions.

-The relative infrequency of this game alongside the rarity of being able to obtain information on the dealer’s hole cards and the high skill level involved ensure that only the most diligent of professional players are ever likely to come across this information and it seems highly likely that if a person was skilled enough to find such an opportunity, they could more easily find stronger advantages playing more common games.
+The relative infrequency of this game alongside the rarity of being able to obtain information on the dealer’s hole cards and the high skill level involved ensure that only the most diligent of professional players are ever likely to come across this information and it seems highly likely that if a person was skilled enough to find such an opportunity, they could more easily find stronger advantages playing more common casino games online.

 Online